ismailkhan313/ismailkhan.xyz/content/islamic-studies/Discourses on Shadhili Sufism.md

 - Thus, this is why people in the tariqa can do great things
 - When one moves, after taking the wird, then the whole Silsila is moving with one.
 And whoever moves without it moves alone

 # The Prescribed Prayer

-- If your salah is slack, then you’re slack
+If your salah is lacking, then you are lacking; it reflects a lack of commitment on your part.

-- Salah is the acid test for the state of your heart
-- The salah is the greatest source of nur
-- The salah is a silla/wasala
-- Salah is the greatest wird
-- Nobody attains this except someone in love or adorned with the Divine
-    - e., unattached to the things of this world
-    - These people are people of zuhd
+Salah is like an [acid test](https://dictionary.cambridge.org/dictionary/english/acid-test) for the state of your heart, revealing your inner spiritual condition.
+It is the greatest source of light (nur) and acts as a bridge (silla/wasala) between you and the Divine.
+Salah is also considered the greatest devotional practice (wird).
+Only those who are deeply in love with Allah or adorned with divine qualities, and who are unattached to the material things of this world, can truly attain this state.
+Such individuals are known as people of asceticism (zuhd).

 # The Secret Of Tahajjud